 This sentence on page 25, lines 633-635 has been changed to read:

-“This could lead to an increase in significant results and even alter the apparent developmental trajectory of mispronunciation sensitivity measured in experiments.”
+“This could lead to an increase in significant results and even alter the measured developmental trajectory of mispronunciation sensitivity measured in experiments.”

 p.31 discusses why children do not show stronger effects of mispronunciations when the distracter picture is an unfamiliar object.
 The paper indicates that "no studies have directly examined this assertion", which is true.
 This is probably because when children hear a minor mispronunciation, they do not think that they are hearing a novel word at all, or at least not a word for another object.
 This has been shown repeatedly (Dautriche, Swingley, & Christophe, 2015; Swingley & Aslin, 2007; Swingley, 2016; perhaps also White & Morgan, 2008).
 Given this work, one would not expect that a word-learning effect would boost the size of mispronunciation effects when a novel object is available.